Conservation areas in Sutton, London: Sutton Town Centre High Street Crossroads Conservation Area

 Gordon Rookledge in his "Sutton Architectural Identifier" remarks on the "vivid, Victorian, polychrome brick and stone façades" in his description of Sutton High Street.

 Heritage Action Zone

-In March 2017 it was announced that Sutton town centre had been designated one of the first ten Heritage Action Zones by Historic England.
+In March 2017, it was announced that Sutton town centre had been designated one of the first ten Heritage Action Zones by Historic England.
 Gaining this status will unlock resources to enhance the historic environment, including the conservation area, with the aim of encouraging economic growth.
 Heritage will be made a central consideration for new developments in the area, so as to retain the town's distinct architectural nature.

 Landseer Road Conservation Area

-Landseer Road Conservation Area includes Landseer Road itself plus all or most of the nearby Bridgefield Road, York Road, Derby Road, Cecil Road and Salisbury Avenue; and short sections of Cheam Road and Grove Road.
+Landseer Road Conservation Area includes Landseer Road itself plus all or most of the nearby Bridgefield Road, York Road, Derby Road, Rosebery Road, Cecil Road and Salisbury Avenue; and short sections of Cheam Road and Grove Road.